mrashutoshnigam/ai-ml-course/DeepLearning/Assignment01/readme.md

 ## How to Execute

-**Question 1:** Reduce `epochs` for faster output.
-I used `epochs=20` but it took 1.5 hour to train both models.
+**Question 1:** Reduce `epochs` for faster output. we used `epochs=20` but it took 1.5 hour to train both models.
 My PC has AMD GPU which doesn't support CUDA cores.

 ```bash
 python question1.py